-Yes, smoking is permitted at Edinburgh Airport — but only at designated outdoor smoking shelters near the main terminal entrances.
+Yes, smoking is permitted at Edinburgh Airport at designated outdoor smoking shelters near the main terminal entrances.
 Edinburgh is Scotland’s busiest airport and the UK’s sixth-busiest overall, handling around 16 million passengers annually.
-Scotland was the first nation in the UK to implement a comprehensive national workplace smoking ban (the Smoking, Health and Social Care Act 2005, effective 26 March 2006), and Edinburgh has operated outdoor-only at airport since then.
+The terminal is smoke-free indoors, and the airport has operated outdoor-only since the indoor ban.

 The Designated Smoking Shelters